KirilKaloyanov/taste-it-angular/README.md

 ### Modules and services

 Appart from the app module, there are two more modules.
-One is the users module which encapuslates the service and components responsible for authenticating users and the user recipes service with components which manage CRUD operations for the user's collection of recipes.
+One is the users module.
+It encapuslates the service and components responsible for authenticating users.
+It is also responsible for the user recipes service and components which manage CRUD operations for the user's collection of recipes.
 The other module is the recipes module which holds the components for displaying the app's collection of recipes using a recipe service back-end communication.
+Each module holds the specific routes which navigates to the respective components.

 ### Common Components